 So if you caught my introduction to cooling your wort during the brewing process, you saw that one of the techniques available to you is the use of an immersion chiller.
 Now of course you can do a quick internet search and find an immersion chiller for sale, but where is your sense of adventure.
-Tap into that homebrewing spirit and just build your own.
-Immersion chillers are pretty easy to make and don’t require a lot of materials or tools.
+Tap into that homebrewing spirit!
+So here’s how to build an immersion chillers.
+They’re pretty easy to make and don’t require a lot of materials or tools.

 50 ft of 3/8″ OD soft-copper tubing

 2×10 ft of 3/8″ ID plastic tubing (Make sure tubing is rated for food/bev needs and is resistant to high temperatures)

 3 x compression fittings/clamps to attach plastic tubing to copper tubing and female hose adapter to rubber tubing (depending on fittings you may need a screwdriver to tighten)

 1. Coil the copper tubing around a cylindrical object to create a coil.
 Make sure the coil is smaller in diameter than your boil pot.